steveoconnell/ApliaActivityReportDownloader/README.md

 R script for course instructors/TAs to automate downloading the full set of student activity reports in their Aplia courses.

 ## Directions
+**Update Sept.
+2014: Script was written using R v2.9.
+At least one package used in this script (cwhmisc) is deprecated as of R v3.1.**

 The provided R script takes the following four inputs and will download all student activity reports corresponding to the classes specified in the user input vector at the top of the script.